Xilinx/XRT/src/runtime_src/doc/toc/execution-model.rst

 Introduction
 ============
-Xilinx® FPGA based acceleration platform architecture are described in the :doc:`platforms.rst` document.
+Xilinx® FPGA based acceleration platform architecture are described in the :doc:`platforms` document.
 On *Alveo PCIe* platforms *xocl* driver binds to user physical function and *xclmgmt* driver binds to management physical function.
-The ioctls exported by xocl are described in :doc:`xocl_ioctl.main.rst` document and ioctls exported by xclmgmt are described in :doc:`mgmt-ioctl.main.rst` document.
+The ioctls exported by xocl are described in :doc:`xocl_ioctl.main` document and ioctls exported by xclmgmt are described in :doc:`mgmt-ioctl.main` document.
 On *Zynq Ultrascale+ MPSoC* platforms *zocl* driver binds to the accelerator.
 The ioctls exported by zocl are listed here TODO.

 Image Download
 ==============

-Xilinx® Vitis compiler, v++ compiles user's device code into xclbin file which contains FPGA bitstream and collection of metadata like memory topology, IP instantiations, etc. xclbin format is defined in :doc:`formats.rst` document.
+Xilinx® Vitis compiler, v++ compiles user's device code into xclbin file which contains FPGA bitstream and collection of metadata like memory topology, IP instantiations, etc. xclbin format is defined in :doc:`formats` document.
 For Alveo platforms xclmgmt driver provides an ioctl for xclbin download.
 For Zynq Ultrascale+ MPSoC zocl provides a similar ioctl for xclbin download.
 Both drivers support FPGA Manager integration.
 The drivers walk the xclbin sections, program the FPGA fabric, discover the memory topology, initialize the memory managers for the provided memory topology and discover user's compute units programmed into the FPGA fabric.

 Memory Management
 =================

-Both PCIe based and embedded platforms use a unified multi-thread/process capable memory management API defined in :doc:`xrt.main.rst` document.
+Both PCIe based and embedded platforms use a unified multi-thread/process capable memory management API defined in :doc:`xrt.main` document.

 For both class of platforms, memory management is performed inside Linux kernel driver.
 Both drivers use DRM GEM for memory management which includes buffer allocator, buffer mmap support, reference counting of buffers and DMA-BUF export/import.
 These operations are made available via ioctls exported by the drivers.